fluffinity/fluffinity.github.io/_drafts/teach-to-learn-learn-to-teach.md

 We all learn every day even if we are not noticing it.
 Programming is no exception.
 But there is a difference in how fast and how much we learn.
 You can become a good programmer by studying yourself and coding a lot.
 But I believe that you can not become a great one unless you are also able to bring someone else to your level.
-Only if you can teach another person your learned skillsets, you have really mastered them.
+Only if you can teach another person your learned skill sets, you have really mastered them.
 In the process you will need to think about the topic in a lot of ways and that will give you a more complete view of it.
 In turn this means you will also learn a lot about what you try to teach.
-And some of this new kowledge may surprise you even after years of experience.
+And some of this new knowledge may surprise you even after years of experience.

 So lets dive into the art that is teaching!

-## Ok, but why should I listen to you?
+## My own background

 As with anything anyone tries to tell you, you may listen to it and then decide whether you want to believe it.
 But to give you some reason to believe me, I have been programming for 10 years now, from late high school throughout my B.Sc in CS and now at work.
 For 6 of these years I have been a tutor in various classes at university.
-From introduction into programming, software development and programming languages to datastructures and efficient algorithms, formal languages and computability as well as GPU programming.
+From introduction into programming, software development and programming languages to data structures and efficient algorithms, formal languages and computability as well as GPU programming.
 And in these 6 years I taught more than 200 students, graded their assignments and exams, observed their accomplishments and struggles and got confronted with many different questions.
-They would range from expectd problems, like how properly synchronize threads, to stuff we would dismiss as "trivial".
+They would range from expected problems, like how properly synchronize threads, to stuff we would dismiss as "trivial".
 More to that below.

-And if you think that it should have been fairly easy to teach these students, because they are at an university, think again.
+And if you think that it should have been fairly easy to teach these students, because they are at an university, I'm sorry to disappoint you.
 It didn't matter whether a student was in their first semester or if they were short of finishing their master.
 The former could easily be much better than the latter.
 The correlation between years of study and actual knowledge was a weak one at best.
-Even when I taught in advanced courses I would almost alwazs have students, who barely understood the basics of not just the course, but CS in general.
+Even when I taught in advanced courses I would almost always have students, who barely understood the basics of not just the course, but CS in general.
 Needless to say, it was hard.
 But it became easier over time, due to me getting more experienced in both, the material itself as well as how to teach it to others.
 Over time I learned to teach.